HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 <summary><strong>Programming Languages</strong></summary>
 <ul>
 <li>Ruby</li>
 Open source language designed to focus on productivity.
-It is an interpreted language, and is therefore a general purpose language, and necessary when working with Ruby on Rails
+It is an interpreted language, and is therefore a general-purpose language, and necessary when working with Ruby on Rails
-<li>Javascript</li>
+<li>JavaScript</li>
 A compiled scripting language that allows the implementation of complex features on dynamic web applications.
 It allows an application to have more functionality than just a static webpage.
 </ul>
 </details>